Design is Boundless with Additive Manufacturing.

 Driven by the ability of 3D printing to produce extremely complex geometry, product designers are increasingly being expected to incorporate optimization-based techniques to their designs.
 Although CAD software plays a great role in the development of lattice structures these models tend to be limited to base and perimeter geometries as well as boundary constraints.
 To overcome these restrictions, a dedicated lattice generation tool or generative design program can help make the most of new design possibilities to optimize parts.

 Avid Product Development utilizes nTopology to design lattice structures. nTopology allows for complete control over every aspect of the geometry and adds additional value by incorporating topology optimization in the design of 3D printed parts with lattice structures.

-To learn how design for additive manufacturing and lattice structures can benefit your business, contact our 3D printing design team today.
+Contact our 3D printing design team today to learn how design for additive manufacturing and lattice structures can benefit your business.